 Check on All Trades

-CCPs are highly regulated and supervised entities, aiming for sound, prudent and transparent risk management.
+CCPs are highly regulated and supervised entities.
+Their main aim is to develop a sound, prudent and transparent risk management.

-Together with our clients we explored different quantitative risk frameworks.
-These allow to build the required tailor-made risk analytics and scale the business.
+Together with our clients we developed a special software framework.
+It allows building the required tailor-made risk analytics and scaling the business.